-University discipline shall be applied to conduct by a student or recognized student organization occurring on University premises, activities off campus, or at University sponsored programs off campus.
-University sponsored programs by a student or student organization off campus include but are not limited to internships, field study, student teaching, community service, international study programs, recreational, intramural and club sports activities, and intercollegiate athletics.
+University discipline shall be applied to conduct by a student or recognized student organization occurring on University premises, activities off campus or online, or at University-sponsored programs off campus.
+University-sponsored programs by a student or student organization off campus include but are not limited to internships, field study, student teaching, community service, international study programs, recreational, intramural, and club sports activities, and intercollegiate athletics.
+While the specific provisions of the Code of Conduct, specified in Sections A through P below, describe with particularity conduct and behavior which will not be accepted and will constitute grounds for disciplinary actions against students, as a general matter, students should expect to be the subject of disciplinary proceedings when their actions or behaviors violate the law, or does one or more of the following:

 Note: A violation of the Code of Conduct may also constitute a violation of local, state, or federal law and vice versa.
 Therefore, resolution through both the student conduct process and prosecution through the criminal justice system may result.
 Resolution of a violation of the Code of Conduct will proceed separately from prosecution through the criminal justice system or any other method.
 A delay in resolution through other methods will not delay resolution through the student conduct process.
 Students should be aware that student status does not insulate them from awareness of and compliance with laws or other policies outside the University.